-We love a good scare, but there's something about horror books that take it to the next level.
 From the truly terrifying to the horrifically gruesome, the best horror comes in all shapes and sizes.
-We've scoured the shelves—from the classics to contemporary masterpieces—to bring you 26 of the best horror books of all time.
-Beware ... and settle in for frighteningly good tales.
+We've scoured the shelves—from the classics to modern masterpieces—to bring you 26 of the best horror books of all time.
+Beware ... and settle in for a night of frighteningly good tales.

 Limited-Time Offer: Download a FREE copy of Edgar Allan Poe's creepy collection The Complete Short Stories when you sign up for The Lineup's newsletter!